MicrosoftDocs/WSL/WSL/install.md

 ---
 title: Install WSL
 description: Install Windows Subsystem for Linux with the command, wsl --install.
-Use a Bash terminal on your Windows machine run by your preferred Linux distribution - Ubuntu, Debian, SUSE, Kali, Fedora, Pengwin, Alpine, and more are available. ms.date: 11/07/2022 ms.topic: article
+Use a Bash terminal on your Windows machine run by your preferred Linux distribution - Ubuntu, Debian, SUSE, Kali, Fedora, Pengwin, Alpine, and more are available. ms.date: 08/28/2023 ms.topic: article
 adobe-target: true
 ms.custom: seo-windows-dev
 ---

-# Install Linux on Windows with WSL
+# How to install Linux on Windows with WSL

 Developers can access the power of both Windows and Linux at the same time on a Windows machine.
 The Windows Subsystem for Linux (WSL) lets developers install a Linux distribution (such as Ubuntu, OpenSUSE, Kali, Debian, Arch Linux, etc) and use Linux applications, utilities, and Bash command-line tools directly on Windows, unmodified, without the overhead of a traditional virtual machine or dualboot setup.